English

 I have a typical PC, not an Apple computer as specified.
 Can I use it?

 It depends on the declared major.
-Microsoft based PC’s are not acceptable to fulfill the requirement for design majors.
-A majority of design professionals use the Apple platform and expect future interns or employees prepared to use the same.
+Microsoft based PC’s are acceptable to fulfill the requirement for design majors, but required to run some game engines.
+However, the majority of visual design professionals use the Apple platform and expect future interns or employees prepared to use the same.
 Apple machines are comparable in price and performance when similarly specified.
 Given these variables, the benefit of the Apple’s integrated set of systems increases the equipment’s performance, efficiency and longevity.
-If necessary, Apple machines can operate Microsoft software with some additional upgrades.
-Art Education (ARTE) or Studio Art (STA) majors are allowed to purchase a typical PC for use in the limited number of technology related courses required.
+Other majors are allowed to purchase a typical PC for use in the limited number of technology related courses required.

 I am really interested in video production as well as design, which computer should I get?

 Many students wish to pursue a minor in a related area.
-ORU’s Multimedia Production degree has a technology requirement that differs from this one.
+ORU’s Media degrees have a technology requirement that differs from this one.
 The demands of digital video production require a significantly higher level of performance, and different professional software packages, though many areas overlap.
 These courses require a different set of software and hardware.
 For more information, contact Rafael Barreiro at rbarreiro@oru.edu or (918) 495-6754.

 What if I fail to fulfill my requirement on time?